DNGros/roost-model-community/hackathon_demos/gpt_oss_utils_dactile/README.md

     backend = InferenceBackend.API_INJECT_HARMONY,
     #         ^ This is the version that follows the HF space style.
     #           See the post for explaining some of this nuance.
+    #           If you instead use InferenceBackend.API it will instead
+    #           just pass things into the `system` prompt rather
+    #           than the `developer` channel.
     use_cache: bool = True,
     #                 ^ cache this for rerun later
 )